radicle-dev/radicle.xyz/_guides/user.md

 > 👾
 >
+> Greetings, I'm your guide!
+Whenever you see 👾, it's because I've got
+> some spicy tips on how to use Radicle.
+You'll also see 🥷 for privacy
+> tips, 👻 for things you should be wary of, and 🧠 for opportunities to learn
+> more.
+>
-> Greetings!
-If you ever get stuck and want additional guidance, join us in our
+> If you ever get stuck and want additional guidance, join us in our
 > [chatroom][zulip] on Zulip and ask your questions in the `#support` channel.
 >
 > Also, this guide teaches you how to use Radicle in a narrative fashion.
 If
 > you're looking for more straightforward usage docs, check out the Radicle
 > manual or the [Protocol Guide][proto] for more information on Radicle's
 > fundamental building blocks and motivations.
->
-> Oh!
-And allow me to introduce myself.
-My name is `paxel` and every once in a
-> while you may see me in this guide, interjecting with hot tips like this.

 <aside> The Radicle manual can be accessed by entering <code>man
 rad</code> from your command line, after installing Radicle. </aside>